 So much for the medical malpractice crisis that reached its apex two years ago when the Maryland legislature passed a bill to further limit the ability of medical malpractice victims in Maryland to receive the compensation deemed appropriate by Maryland juries.

-Maryland medical malpractice lawyers during the “medical malpractice crisis” two years ago claimed that Med Mutual had cooked their books to make the numbers seem far more dire than they actually were to elicit support for greater medical malpractice reform.
+We claimed during the “medical malpractice crisis” two years ago claimed that Med Mutual had cooked their books to make the numbers seem far more dire than they actually were to elicit support for greater reform.
 Now that this appears to have been proven correct, shouldn’t we go back and reconsider the lowered medical malpractice cap in Maryland?
 The problem is that the politics of this is such that the pendulum never swings back toward victims’ rights.

 Comically, the Maryland State Medical Society’s (MedChi) executive director, Dr. Martin P. Wasserman, said that while MedChi still intends to seek greater malpractice reform, he further stated, “I don’t think we’ll be able to come in and say, `The sky is falling.’”
 This is ironic coming from an organization whose motto has been “the sky is falling” on the issue of medical malpractice insurance premiums.